lankydan/lankydanblog-jamstack/content/blog/2019/removing-elements-from-a-map-in-java/index.md

 canonical_url: https://lankydanblog.com/2019/03/03/removing-elements-from-a-map-in-java/
 cover_image: ./picking_records.png
 include_date_in_url: true
+description: Very short and simple post on removing elements from a `Map` in Java.
 ---

 Very short and simple post on removing elements from a `Map` in Java.
 We will be focusing on removing multiple elements and ignore the fact you can remove a single element using `Map.remove`.